 job 7:1-4, 6-7; 1 corinthians 9:16-19, 22-23; mark 1:29-39

-leonard sweet writes: «i visited an eight-year-old girl dying of cancer. her body was disfigured by the disease and its treatment. she was in constant pain. i was immediately overcome by her suffering: unjust, unfair, unreasonable» (cf. «postmodern pilgrims»).
+leonard sweet writes: «i visited an eight-year-old girl dying of cancer. her body was disfigured by the disease and its treatment. she was in constant pain. i was immediately overcome by her suffering: unjust, unfair, unreasonable.»

 we can identify with sweet’s experience. suffering—our own or of others—overwhelms us, and we often ask «why?»

-the book of job (today’s reading is his soliloquy on human suffering) raises this question. job is beset by immense suffering: he has lost his family and his possessions; he has terrible sores. what has job done to deserve this fate? his friends think he has sinned. but he is righteous and innocent.
+the book of job (today’s first reading is his soliloquy on human suffering) raises this question. job is beset by immense suffering: he has lost his family and his possessions; he has terrible sores. what has he done to deserve this fate? his friends think he has sinned; he is righteous and innocent.

-in fact, the incarnation is GOD’s response to suffering: his comforting and caring presence in the midst of our suffering world.
+in fact, the incarnation is GOD’s response to suffering: his comforting-caring presence amid our suffering world.

-often, the «why» is not an intellectual question; it is a cry for understanding. so, when confronted by suffering, we need to reach out: by grasping the suffering person by the hand; by allowing him/her to feel what his/she is feeling and express those feelings (like job did!); by not giving false explanations or false hopes, or denying the reality/extent of the suffering; by helping them find moments of solitude (like JESUS did)… and above all, by an empathetic and silent presence.
+often, the «why» is not an intellectual question; it is a cry for understanding. so, when confronted by suffering, we need to reach out: by grasping the suffering person by the hand; by allowing him/her to feel what his/she is feeling and express those feelings (like job did!); by not giving false explanations or false hopes or denying the reality/extent of the suffering; by helping them find moments of solitude; above all, by an empathetic and silent presence.

-sweet continues his narrative: «even more overpowering was the presence of her grandmother lying in bed beside her embracing this precious, inhuman suffering… she never spoke while i was there. she was holding and participating in suffering that she could not relieve, and somehow her silent presence was relieving it.»
+sweet continues: «even more overpowering was the presence of her grandmother lying in bed beside her embracing this precious, inhuman suffering… she never spoke while i was there. she was holding and participating in suffering that she could not relieve, and somehow her silent presence was relieving it.»

 i do not have an answer to why people suffer. i can seldom do anything to relieve their suffering. will i give them my presence and help them up? will i give them space to feel their feelings and to express them?